 - Three to six months’ worth of bank statements showing steady deposits.

 - Court orders for child support or alimony.

 - Statements for Social Security benefits or a pension.

 - Official income statements from investment accounts.

 Once you have correct numbers for your total monthly debt payments and gross monthly income, divide your debt by your income.

 Lenders prefer to see DTI ratios below 36%, but there’s wiggle room.

-Here’s a further breakdown:
+Here’s a deeper dive:

 - DTI of 36 to 49%: Your debt management is adequate, but it could be causing you issues.
 You could consider credit counseling.
 Nonprofits such as the National Foundation for Credit Counseling (NFCC) offer no- or low-cost solutions.

 - DTI of 50% or more: Strongly consider credit counseling and look into debt relief options.